apache/spark/docs/sql-ref-syntax-qry-select-groupby.md

     `GROUP BY GROUPING SETS ((warehouse), (product))` is semantically equivalent to union of results of `GROUP BY warehouse` and `GROUP BY product`.
-This clause is a shorthand for a `UNION ALL` where each leg of the `UNION ALL` operator performs aggregation of subset of the columns specified in the `GROUPING SETS` clause.
+This clause is a shorthand for a `UNION ALL` where each leg of the `UNION ALL` operator performs aggregation of each grouping set specified in the `GROUPING SETS` clause.
-    Similarly, `GROUP BY GROUPING SETS ((warehouse, product), (product), ())` is semantically equivalent to the union of results of `GROUP BY warehouse, product`, `GROUP BY warehouse` and global aggregate.
+    Similarly, `GROUP BY GROUPING SETS ((warehouse, product), (product), ())` is semantically equivalent to the union of results of `GROUP BY warehouse, product`, `GROUP BY product` and global aggregate.

     GROUPING SETS can be followed with normal expressions as well, such as